CVLSC Safety Policy

 At the start of any sailing day the OOD (rescue helms on Wednesday and Thursday) should convene a brief meeting of the duty team, any race officers or event organisers, and perform a risk assessment relating to safety boat provision.
 More detailed risk assessments will be needed for events and formal training.
-This assessment will have to take into account wind and gust strength and wind chill.
+This assessment will have to consider wind and gust strength and wind chill.
 If the wind has any degree of west in it, wind strength should be assessed well out in the middle of the lake near mark B. Following this assessment decisions should be made about the number of safety boats on the water, their manning and tactical positioning.
 Liaison with the whole team should continue throughout the day, reviewing the changing conditions and responding accordingly.

-- Safety boats should at all times be manned by two people, who should be appropriately dressed and prepared to stay out on the water for long periods and at least one should be prepared to go in the water.
+- Safety boats should at all times be crewed by two people, who should be appropriately dressed and prepared to stay out on the water for long periods and at least one should be prepared to go in the water.

 - On Wednesdays and Thursdays, 2 safety helms alone may be rostered and no OOD, in which case the helms also act as Officers of the Day.
-On these days, through the risk assessment, the duty team must decide if a second safety boat should be manned by volunteers and ensure that there are 2 fully manned safety boats before sailing is allowed.
+On these days the rescue helms should undertake the risk assessment.
+As a result of the risk assessment, if they consider a second safety boat is appropriate (i.e. conditions are not benign), they should request volunteers from the assembled sailors to enable 2 fully crewed safety boats before sailing is allowed.